Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     > [Info] The search already provides you with proposals for your keyword as you type.

 3. Select the desired offer by clicking the corresponding product in the list.
-    The offer is added to the bill list on the right side if no age verification is necessary, see [Verify the age](#verify-the-age).
+    The offer is added to the bill list on the right side if no age rating is necessary, see [Verify the age](#verify-the-age).

     > [Info] The keyword remains in the search bar when you add a product to the bill list.
 When you click the search bar with that keyword again, the search results list for this keyword is displayed again.

-### Select by number
+### Select an offer by number

 You may select an offer or search for it by entering its offer number in the search bar.
 To find an offer, you must enter at least three numbers in the search bar.
 All offers that correspond to your entry are automatically displayed.
 <!---Ist das die Offer ID, SKU  oder was ist das für eine Nummer?-->